bbusenius/History-of-Guatemala-2nd-Grade/units/unit9/lesson2.md

-# Lesson Plan: Unit 9, Lesson 2 - Community Life in San Juan del Obispo
+# Unit 9, Lesson 2: The San Juan del Obispo Church

-## Overview
+### Overview
-This lesson explores daily life in San Juan del Obispo, helping the student understand their community’s culture and traditions.
-Through storytelling and a drawing activity, the student will connect with local life and reflect on their own experiences.
-Designed for a 7-year-old, it aligns with Charlotte Mason’s methods by using narration and hands-on engagement to foster cultural appreciation and historical understanding.
+This lesson explores the historical significance of the San Juan del Obispo Church for a 7-year-old 2nd-grade student, as part of a 10-week homeschool curriculum on Guatemalan history.
+Through discussion, an outdoor walk, and crafting a paper church model, the student will learn about the church’s role in local history, building on Lesson 1’s introduction.
+Designed with Charlotte Mason-inspired methods—narration, short lessons, and hands-on activities—it connects the student to their community’s heritage near Antigua, Guatemala, enhancing engagement with a nature-based observation.

-## Alignment with Educational Standards
+### Alignment with Charlotte Mason Guidelines
-This curriculum adheres to homeschool requirements and Charlotte Mason’s philosophy, not following Common Core State Standards.
-The lesson supports educational goals by:
-- Encouraging cultural understanding through exploration of daily routines and community life.
-- Enhancing narrative skills via oral retelling, a Charlotte Mason emphasis.
-- Integrating art with cultural studies through drawing, supporting cross-subject goals (art).
+- **Narration**: Encourages oral retelling of the church’s story, enhancing comprehension and memory.
+- **Short Lessons**: Limits discussion to 10 minutes, outdoor walk to 5-10 minutes, and crafting to 15 minutes to maintain focus.
+- **Hands-On**: Uses crafting and an outdoor walk for kinesthetic engagement, aligning with Charlotte Mason’s emphasis on nature and practical activities.
+- **Nature Study**: Incorporates an outdoor walk to observe the church’s surroundings, fostering a connection to the environment as per Charlotte Mason’s principles.

-## Learning Objectives
+### Learning Objectives
 By the end of the lesson, the student will be able to:
-1. Describe at least two aspects of daily life in San Juan del Obispo (e.g., school, family activities).
-2. Draw a scene from the community to reflect on local life.
-3. Retell elements of "A Day in San Juan del Obispo" in their own words.
+1. Understand the San Juan del Obispo Church’s importance in the town’s history, founded by Bishop Marroquín.
+2. Observe and describe features of the church’s surroundings (e.g., architecture, gardens).
+3. Create a paper model of the church to visualize its design.

-## Materials and Resources Required
+### Materials and Resources Required
-- **Story**: "A Day in San Juan del Obispo" (from `units/unit9/resources/community_story.md`; print or read from a device).
-- **Drawing Supplies**: Paper (standard 8.5x11), crayons or markers (household or ~$2-$5).
+- **Craft Supplies**: Construction paper (white/light color for church, red/brown for roof, other colors for details), scissors (household; adult supervision required), glue or tape (household or ~$1), markers or crayons (household or ~$2-$5).
+- **Craft Instructions**: From `units/unit8/resources/church_craft.md` (provided in curriculum).
+- **Outdoor Space**: Area around the San Juan del Obispo Church or a similar local building (accessible by short walk for residents).
-- **Optional Visuals**: Images of San Juan del Obispo (e.g., search “San Juan del Obispo town” online; free printable resources).
+- **Optional Visuals**: Images of the San Juan del Obispo Church (e.g., search “San Juan del Obispo church” online; free printable resources).
-- **Timeline**: Reusable timeline from `resources/timeline_template.pdf` for optional addition.
+- **Timeline**: Reusable timeline from `resources/timeline_template.pdf` for adding a drawing.
-- **Accessibility**: Low-cost materials; printer or device for story; drawing supplies are household items.
+- **Accessibility**: Low-cost, common materials; substitutes (e.g., plain paper, pencils) viable; outdoor space assumed accessible for San Juan residents.

-## Step-by-Step Instructional Procedures
+### Step-by-Step Instructional Procedures
 1. **Introduction (5 minutes)**:
-   - **Objective**: Introduce community life and engage interest.
+   - **Objective**: Introduce the church and its historical role.
    - **Procedure**:
-     - Say, “Today, we’ll learn about what it’s like to live in our town!”
-     - Ask, “What do you do every day?
-Do you think kids long ago did the same things?”
+     - Recap Lesson 1: “Bishop Marroquín started our town.
+Today, we’ll learn about his church!”
+     - Say, “The church is old and special.
+We’ll talk about it, see it outside, and make one!”
+     - Show optional images and ask, “What do you like about our church?”
-2. **Main Activity (25 minutes)**:
+2. **Main Activity (30 minutes)**:
-   - **Objective**: Explore daily life through story and art.
+   - **Objective**: Explore the church through discussion, outdoor observation, and crafting.
    - **Procedure**:
-     - **Storytelling (10 minutes)**: Read "A Day in San Juan del Obispo" aloud.
-Discuss similarities (e.g., “Juan goes to school like you!”) and differences (e.g., “He helps in the garden”).
-     - **Drawing (15 minutes)**: Provide paper and crayons.
-Say, “Draw your favorite place in our town or something you do every day.”
-Encourage including one detail from the story (e.g., plaza).
+     - **Discussion (10 minutes)**: Talk about the church’s history: “Bishop Marroquín built it long ago for praying and teaching.”
+Use images if available.
+Ask, “What do you see when we pass the church?”
+     - **Outdoor Church Walk (5-10 minutes)**: Take a short walk to the church (or a nearby building if inaccessible).
+Say, “Let’s look at the church’s outside!”
+Point out features (e.g., bell tower, windows, gardens).
+Ask, “What do you notice?
+How might it have looked long ago?”
+Supervise closely for safety.
+     - **Craft (15 minutes)**: Return indoors.
+Provide materials and follow the craft guide: Cut and fold a church base (6x4 inches), add a roof (4x2 inches) and bell tower (2x2 inches), decorate with markers.
+Say, “Let’s make it look like our church with a tower!”
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through retelling.
    - **Procedure**:
-     - Prompt, “Tell me about Juan’s day” or “What’s in your drawing?”
+     - Prompt, “Tell me about your church” or “What did you see outside?”
-     - Listen for details (e.g., school, garden) and note a key comparison for the portfolio.
+     - Encourage details (e.g., “It has a big tower”).
+Note a key idea (e.g., “The church is old”) for the portfolio.
 4. **Closing (5 minutes)**:
    - **Objective**: Summarize and preview field trip.
    - **Procedure**:
-     - Say, “Our town has special traditions and daily life.”
+     - Say, “The church is a big part of San Juan’s history, and we saw it today.”
-     - Preview, “Next, we’ll visit a market to see more of our community!”
+     - Preview, “Next, we’ll visit it again to learn more!”
-     - Optionally, add a drawing to the timeline’s Local History section.
+     - Add a church craft drawing to the timeline’s Local History section.

-## Activities and Assessments
+### Activities and Assessments
 - **Activities**:
-  - **Storytelling**: Listen to "A Day in San Juan del Obispo" to understand community life (10 minutes).
-  - **Drawing**: Create a scene of local life to reflect on the community (15 minutes).
+  - **Discussion (10 minutes)**: Talking about the church’s history and features.
+  - **Outdoor Church Walk (5-10 minutes)**: Observing the church’s surroundings to connect to its history.
+  - **Crafting (15 minutes)**: Making a paper church model to visualize its design.
 - **Formative Assessment**:
+  - **Discussion**: Listen for understanding (e.g., mentions bishop or purpose) to assess comprehension.
-  - **Story**: Check narration for details (e.g., school, family) to gauge comprehension.
+  - **Outdoor Walk**: Check observations (e.g., “The tower is tall”) to gauge engagement with the environment.
-  - **Drawing**: Observe inclusion of community elements to assess engagement.
+  - **Craft**: Observe effort and connection to the church (e.g., adds windows) to evaluate creativity.
 - **Summative Assessment**:
-  - Collect the drawing for the portfolio, evaluating participation and cultural connection informally.
+  - Collect the craft for the portfolio, assessing participation and comprehension informally (no rubric; based on effort and connection to the church).
-  - In Week 10, review timeline additions for Unit 9 connection.
+  - In Week 10, review timeline additions for Unit 8 connection to evaluate long-term retention.

-## Differentiation Strategies
+### Differentiation Strategies
-- **Advanced Learners**: Draw a detailed scene with labels or narrate more differences (e.g., “They play soccer”).
-- **Struggling Learners**: Simplify drawing to one item (e.g., house) and narration to “What does Juan do?”
+- **Advanced Learners**: Add more craft details (e.g., stained glass) or narrate extra facts (e.g., “It helped sick people”); describe additional outdoor features (e.g., garden plants).
+- **Struggling Learners**: Pre-cut craft pieces; simplify narration to “What’s your church for?”; shorten outdoor walk to 5 minutes with one focus (e.g., tower).
-- **Kinesthetic Learners**: Act out parts of Juan’s day (e.g., walking to school).
+- **Kinesthetic Learners**: Use the craft as a prop while narrating (e.g., point to tower); walk around during outdoor observation.
-- **Visual Learners**: Use optional images to inspire drawing.
+- **Visual Learners**: Use images to inspire craft decoration; emphasize visual details during the walk (e.g., colors).

-## Time Estimates
+### Time Estimates
 - Introduction: 5 minutes
-- Main Activity: 25 minutes (10 min story, 15 min drawing)
+- Main Activity: 30 minutes (10 min discussion, 5-10 min outdoor walk, 15 min craft)
 - Narration: 10 minutes
 - Closing: 5 minutes
-- Total: 45 minutes
+- Total: 50-55 minutes (adjustable to 45 minutes by limiting outdoor walk to 5 minutes)

-## Prerequisite Knowledge or Skills
+### Prerequisite Knowledge or Skills
-- **Student**: Basic listening and drawing skills; prior units’ context.
+- **Student**: Basic cutting and gluing skills (with adult help); familiarity with San Juan del Obispo’s history from Lesson 1.
-- **Parent**: Ability to read aloud and assist with drawing; no expertise required.
+- **Parent**: Ability to facilitate discussion, supervise outdoor activity, and assist with craft; no historical expertise required.

-## Parental Involvement
+### Parental Involvement
-- **Preparation**: Print or load the story; gather drawing supplies (~5-10 minutes).
+- **Preparation**: Gather craft supplies as per `units/unit8/resources/church_craft.md` and ensure access to the church or a similar site (~5-10 minutes).
-- **Facilitation**: Read the story, guide the drawing, and prompt narration.
+- **Facilitation**: Lead the discussion, supervise the outdoor walk (ensuring safety), help with cutting and assembling the craft, and prompt narration with provided questions.
-- **Engagement**: Discuss, “What’s your favorite thing about our town?”
+- **Engagement**: Co-learn by asking, “What do you see when we go to the church?” or “How does it look different from our house?”
-- **Follow-Up**: Store the drawing in the portfolio and optionally update the timeline.
+- **Follow-Up**: Store the craft in the portfolio and update the timeline with the student.

-## Accommodations
+### Accommodations
-- **Visual Needs**: Enlarge text or use bold crayons; describe images aloud.
+- **Visual Needs**: Use high-contrast colors for the craft (e.g., dark roof, light walls); describe outdoor features aloud (e.g., “The tower is tall and white”); enlarge images if used.
+- **Auditory Needs**: Speak clearly during discussion; repeat outdoor observations (e.g., “The windows are big”); allow extra time for narration responses.
-- **Motor Challenges**: Assist with drawing or provide a pre-drawn outline; use large paper.
+- **Motor Challenges**: Pre-cut craft pieces; assist with gluing or drawing; simplify outdoor walk to pointing from a stationary spot if mobility is limited.
-- **Attention Span**: Split story and drawing into two 12-minute segments with a break.
+- **Attention Span**: Shorten discussion to 7 minutes or outdoor walk to 5 minutes with a brief break; adjust craft time as needed.
-- **Language Support**: Use “pueblo/town” and “escuela/school” bilingually.
+- **Language Support**: Use bilingual terms (e.g., “iglesia/church,” “torre/tower”) to reinforce vocabulary; allow narration in Spanish if preferred.

-## Assumptions and Limitations
+### Assumptions and Limitations
-- Assumes printer or device access for the story; oral telling works if unavailable.
+- Assumes the student lives in San Juan del Obispo with walking access to the church; if unavailable, use a nearby building or photos as an alternative.
-- Assumes drawing supplies are accessible; pencils substitute if crayons/markers are lacking.
+- Assumes access to basic craft supplies; plain paper and pencils can substitute if construction paper or markers are lacking.
+- Assumes weather permits a short outdoor walk; if not, use indoor photos or drawings of the church’s exterior as a substitute.
-- Relies on prior units; recap briefly if needed.
+- Relies on Lesson 1’s introduction; recap Bishop Marroquín’s role briefly (“He built our town and church”) if missed.